The Victor Tolgesy Award (Detail)

 - The Awards Committee will arrange a 3-member selection panel to create a short list of finalists and a final selection panel, consisting of the short list panel members and 4 additional members, to select the final award winner.
 The CAO Executive Director and the CAO Award Committee Chair will take part in the selection panels in an advisory capacity.

 - The Awards Committee will propose the selection panels to the CAO Board of Directors for ratification.

 - The nominee, who receives the greatest number of votes, will be deemed to be the recipient.
 The selection panel decisions are final.
 No additional approvals are required.

-- The Award presentations will take place at the CAO Arts Award Lunch presented by RBC.
+- The award presentations will take place at a CAO arts award reception sponsored by RBC on April 22, 2014.

 Application forms and materials: